This document explains how to identify and resolve font configuration issues for AFP, PDF and Word documents on Windows and Linux systems.

 You can use the

 fc-list command to list all or some of the available fonts on your system.
-A description of this command can be found here:

 If you do not see the font you need listed, then you will need to obtain and install that font.
 Please note that you may need separate fonts to properly display text with attributes like bold or Italic.